How to Spin an Object: First, Get the Shape Right: Related Work

-\textbf{Geometry-conditioned generative models:} ControlNet \cite{zhang2023adding} popularized the use of pixel-aligned hints to condition and guide a diffusion model.
-Other applications of geometry conditioning include motion brush animation \cite{niu2024mofa} and pose-conditioned multi-object generation \cite{DBLP:conf/iclr/JabriSHSK24,wu2024neural}.
-This approach is especially tempting as diffusion models can be trained with conditioning dropout to enable classifier-free guidance \cite{ho2022classifier}, i.e., model a conditional and unconditional distribution simultaneously.
-At inference time, the model can cope with not having any geometric information, and still sample from the unconditional or source image-conditioned distribution.
-Few prior works (with the prominent exception of Motion-I2V \cite{shi2024motion}) have explored sampling geometric features using a diffusion prior, and feeding them to a decoder in place of true features or user inputs.
-We show this is not only possible, but desirable.
-Sampling from a prior ensures the geometric conditioning is realistic for the given example, diverse (e.g., different 3D shapes corresponding to a 2D image), and obtainable without human effort.
+\textbf{Geometry as an input:} ControlNet \citep{zhang2023adding} popularized the use of pixel-aligned hints to condition and guide a diffusion model.
+Other successful applications include motion-brush animation \citep{niu2024mofa} and object-pose-conditioned scene/layout generation \citep{DBLP:conf/iclr/JabriSHSK24,wu2024neural}.
+These non-hierarchical approaches are especially tempting given that diffusion models can be trained with conditioning dropout to enable classifier-free guidance \citep{ho2022classifier}.
+At inference time, the model can cope with not having any geometric information, and still sample from the unconditional distribution.